martinval11/CenterToViewport/README.md

 # CenterToViewport

-A JavaScript library for centering an element to the viewport.
+A React Component to center anything in the middle of the viewport

 ## How to use it?